devhid/kumo/kumo_report.md

 ## Tying It Together

 Each team member was responsible for creating subcomponents that were essential to create the main crawler.
 The domain that **kumo** starts crawling at, as well as the various configuration options, are specified using the **command line interface**.
-The crawler uses the **graph data structures** to traverses the domains and subdomains, using **http requests** to retrieve the http body.
+The crawler uses the **graph data structures** to traverse the domains and subdomains of the **test websites**, using **http requests** to retrieve the http body.
 From the body, links and words are **tokenized** and stored into their respective sets while **login detection** checks whether the current url contains a login page.
 After the crawler completely traverses a domain and its subdomains or reaches the [configuration](#Config) limits of `max_depth` or `max_total` of pages, the crawler **bruteforces** all of the login forms that it finds, returning a list of successful username-password pair.

 To get all the components running together, we communicated through a group call.
-Everytime a feature was finished, the feature branch was merged with the master branch in GitHub.
-Eventually, all the features were completed and merged to master, allowing us to import all the components and implement the crawler.
+Whenever a feature was finished, the feature branch was merged with the master branch in GitHub.
+Eventually, when all the features were completed and merged to master, we imported all the components and used them to implement the crawler.